2023 Best Natural Resources & Conservation Schools in the Middle Atlantic Region

 The average amount in student loans that natural resources and conservation majors at Penn College take out is $12,000.

 You’ll be in good company if you decide to attend University of Maryland Global Campus.
 It ranked #2 on our 2023 Best Natural Resources & Conservation Schools in the Middle Atlantic Region list.
-UMGC is a fairly large public school located in the large suburb of Adelphi.
+UMGC is a very large public school located in the large suburb of Adelphi.

 On average, natural resources and conservation graduates from UMGC take out $14,031 in student loans while working on their degree.